bodo-ai/Bodo/docs_new/docs/bodo_parallelism/advanced.md

 ## Integration with non-Bodo APIs

 There are multiple methods for integration with APIs that Bodo does not support natively:

-1. Switch to python object mode inside jit functions
+1. Switch to [python Object Mode][objmode] inside jit functions
 2. Pass data in and out of jit functions

 ### Passing Distributed Data